 These questions may be on your test.
-If you can't answer them all, re-read subsection 9.4.
+If you can't answer them all, re-read the sections.

-- · Held upright. - In racks attached to the vehicle or in boxes that will keep them from turning over.
+- Held upright. - In racks attached to the vehicle or in boxes that will keep them from turning over.

 Cylinders may be loaded in a horizontal position (lying down) if it is designed so the relief valve is in the vapor space.